rwxrob/keg-spec/3/README.md

 * List item MUST begin with an **isosec** of second node last changed.
 * Last change MUST be determined by changes to *any* file in node.
 * List MUST be sorted by isosec.
+* Index MUST be listed in **keg info file**.

+A special reserved index is specified to contain a list of all nodes with the last changed nodes at the top of the list.
+The node ID `dex` is therefore reserved and unavailable to content creators.
+If a content creator chooses to provide a `dex`, however, then it must be listed in the keg info file along with any other custom indexes provided.

 ```md
 # Last Changes Index